kyma-project/btp-manager/docs/e2e_tests.md

 - create a Kubernetes cluster
 - wait for the OCI module image to be available in the registry
 - fetch the OCI module image
-- helm install btp-manager chart
+- Helm install the btp-manager chart
 - helm uninstall btp-manager

 ### CI pipelines